Quantum-Accelerators/quacc/docs/user/executors.md

     3. This is the private SSH key on your local machine (made via the `ssh-keygen` utility), typically found at `~/.ssh/id_rsa` unless you're using NERSC resources.

-    4. This a ceritficate file used to validate your credentials.
+    4. This a certificate file used to validate your credentials.
 This is often not needed but is required at NERSC facilities.

-    5. This is the base directory on the remote machine where your calculations will be run.
-Set it somewhere with fast file I/O.
+    5. This is the job scheduler used on the remote machine.

+    6. These are the resource specifications for the compute job, which are keyword arguments passed to PSI/J's [`ResourceSpecV1` class](https://exaworks.org/psij-python/docs/v/0.9.0/.generated/psij.html#psij.resource_spec.ResourceSpecV1).

+    7. These are the job attributes that the job scheduler needs, which are keyword arguments passed to PSI/J's [`JobAttributes` class](https://exaworks.org/psij-python/docs/v/0.9.0/.generated/psij.html#psij.JobAttributes).

+    8. This is any environment variables you wish to set before the job runs.

+    9. This is a list of (shell) commands to run before the job runs.

-    6. This is the name of your Conda environment, assuming that you're using one.
+    10. This is the name of your remote Conda environment, assuming that you're using one.
+The remote Conda environment must have `python-psij` installed.

-    7. The total number of nodes for the job.

-    8. The queue (`-q`) name, typically something like "regular", "debug", "test", etc. depending on the machine.

-    9. The Slurm constraint (`-c)` flag, if relevant.
-Most HPC machines do not require this, but it is needed at NERSC facilities.

-    10. The account to charge for the Slurm jobs.

-    11. The job name that will show up when you use `squeue`.

-    12. The walltime for the job in DD:HH:SS.

-    13. Any commands to run at the top of the Slurm submit script before your Covalent workflow is run.
-This is a good place to set various environment variables and any modules to load.
+    11. This is the working directory on the remote machine where the job will be run.
+This should be a location with fast file I/O performance.

-    14. You generally want each quacc job to be run in its own unique working directory to ensure files don't overwrite one another, so  `create_unique_workdir` should be set to `True`.
+    12. You generally want each quacc job to be run in its own unique working directory to ensure files don't overwrite one another, so  `create_unique_workdir` should be set to `True`.

-    15. All quacc jobs must have `use_srun=False` in order for ASE-based calculators to be launched appropriately.

 === "Parsl"